Table of Contents

 Applying to rent an apartment is stressful at the best of times and can be even more of a headache if the tenant is in a hurry.
 Plus, they almost always cost a fee, so sending out multiple applications quickly gets expensive.

-So, save time, money, and headache by doing these simple things to give your application the best chance of success so you don’t have to ask about “How long does a background check take for an apartment?”
+So, save time, money, and headache by doing these simple things to give your application the best chance of success and streamline the amount of time it takes to get your apartment background check report back.

 1. Understand Tenant Background Check Laws in Your State

 While some laws are applicable at a federal level (FCRA, Fair Housing Act), some states have exceptions or additions that only apply in that state.
-Knowing these laws can help whittle down how long a background check takes for an apartment.
-The basic gist is as follows:
+Knowing these laws can help figure out how long apartment background checks typically take:

 Fair Credit Reporting Act (FCRA): All tenant screening agencies must comply with the FCRA.
 Besides criminal history, this law also applies to credit checks, rental history, references, etc.